Assistantship Benefits, Resources, and Policies

 Required Responsible Conduct of Research Training Requirements

 Graduate students and post-doctoral fellows funded by NIH, NSF or USDA-NIFA are required to take both online RCR training and an approved face-to-face research ethics course.
-Details are provided on the Research Integrity and Compliance Review Office webpages (scroll down to the Training Requirements section).
+Details are provided on the Research Integrity and Compliance Review Office of Research Integrity webpage, and click on the Training Requirements section.

 Termination of Graduate Assistants